 When using Manning's equation to calculate water depths and velocities careful consideration must be made of the upstream and downstream influences.
 Where uniform flow is occurring, i.e. the channel cross-section, roughness and slope are constant over a reasonable distance; Manning's equation may be applied to the cross-section without consideration of upstream or downstream influences.
 For most overland flow analysis the assumption of uniform flow will not be appropriate and consideration must be given to upstream and downstream controls, losses for afflux and other hydraulic losses.
-It is recommended in these instances that a computational model is undertaken in accordance with Section 4Error!
-Reference source not found.
+It is recommended in these instances that a computational model is undertaken.

-The depth x velocity product (Vd product) in the kerb and gutter should not exceed 0.6 m2/s (AR&R, 1998) to reduce hazard for pedestrians within the roadway.
-However, where there is an obvious danger of injury or loss of life, the Vd product shall be limited to 0.4 m2/s.
+The depth x velocity product (Vd product) in the kerb and gutter should not exceed 0.6 m/s (AR&R, 1998) to reduce hazard for pedestrians within the roadway.
+However, where there is an obvious danger of injury or loss of life, the Vd product shall be limited to 0.4 m/s.

-The Vd product of overland flows in all other cases (across the footpath, within the road reserve, through properties) shall be such that the safety of children and vehicles are considered and restricted to below 0.4 m2/s.
-In areas where there is heavy pedestrian traffic and children the maximum Vd product shall be in accordance with Table 2.2 Maximum Vd products in areas accessible to children and the elderly.
-In Section 2.3.1, In all other cases where there is overland flow through a property the Vd product shall be restricted to 0.4 m2/s.
+The Vd product of overland flows in all other cases (across the footpath, within the road reserve, through properties) shall be such that the safety of children and vehicles are considered and restricted to below $0.4 \text{ m}^2$ /s.
+In areas where there is heavy pedestrian traffic and children the maximum Vd product shall be in accordance with Table 2.2 Maximum Vd products in areas accessible to children and the elderly. in Section 2.3.1.
+In all other cases where there is overland flow through a property the Vd product shall be restricted to $0.4 \text{ m}^2$ /s.